aldanasjuan/kra_palette/README.md

 Copy the kra_palette into the resources/pykrita folder.
 It should end up like resources/pykrita/kra_palette.

+*Note: The resources folder is whatever folder your krita installation uses for resources.
+You can find it in Settings -> Manage Resources -> Open Resource Folder

 Copy the kra_palette.desktop file into resources/pykrita as well.
 The folder and the .desktop files should be next to each other.

 ## Usage